paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `ASMB_pyDamage_individualContigs.Snakefile`: concatenate the pyDamage results for all individual contigs of the ancient dental calculus samples into a single file
   - `ASMB_pyDamage_MAGs.Snakefile`: summarise the pyDamage results across all contigs of a MAG
+  - `ASMB_plasmid_assembly.ipynb`: workflow used to assemble the plasmids used in the heterologous expression
+  - `ASMB_single_cell_genome_assembly.ipynb`: workflow used to assemble the single celled genomes used in heterologous expression

 3. `QUAL`: analyses related to the data quality